hygieia/hygieia/pages/hygieia/UI/ui.md

 #### Mac OS X Installation

-If you do not already have NodeJS installed, download and install the NodeJS MSI package available at: https://nodejs.org/en/download/.
+If you do not already have NodeJS installed, download and install the [NodeJS MSI package](https://nodejs.org/en/download/) for your platform.

 *	**Step 1: Install Homebrew**